43081j/43081j.github.io/_posts/2026-03-12-three-pillars-of-javascript-bloat.md

 So, in the end these packages are not the reusable building blocks they aimed to be.
 They are single-use, deep dependencies nobody else uses.

-This means they're equivalent of inline code but cost us more to acquire (npm requests, bandwidth, etc.).
+This means they're equivalent of inline code but cost us more to acquire (npm requests, tar extraction, bandwidth, etc.).

 # 3. Redundant Ponyfills & Polyfills